Six operations on dg enhancements of derived categories of sheaves: Two operations

-All entries in this sequence are spaces of morphisms in either $[\ul\C(Y_A)]$, or $[\ul\C(X_A)]$ which have either h-injective target or h-flat source and weakly h-injective target: this follows from Propositions~\ref{p:pullback-preserves-h-flat}, \ref{p:spalt-5.14-sites-sheafHom}, \ref{p:spalt-5.15-sites} and the fact that $\alpha^!_\mathcal{L}$ preserves h-injectives.
-Therefore, by Corollary~\ref{c:spalt-5.20-sites-new}, all entries map isomorphically to the corresponding morphism spaces in the derived categories $\D(Y_A)$ and $\D(X_A)$, respectively.
-We can moreover assume that $\bR\sheafHom$ (resp.\ $\otimes^\bL$) is computed naively if its second argument is h-injective (resp.\ if one of its arguments is h-flat), that $\bL \alpha\inv$ is computed naively, that $\bR \alpha_*$ is computed naively if its argument is weakly h-injective, that $\alpha^!=\bR \alpha^!_\mathcal{L}$ is computed naively if its argument is h-injective, and that $\bR \alpha_!=\alpha_!^\mathcal{L}$ (by the proof of \cite[Thm.~8.3.(a)]{wolfgang-olaf-locallyproper}).
+Now assume that $F$ is h-flat and that $I$ is h-injective.
+Then all objects in this sequence are spaces of morphisms in either $[\ul\C(Y_A)]$ or $[\ul\C(X_A)]$ which have either h-injective target or h-flat source and weakly h-injective target: this follows from Propositions~\ref{p:pullback-preserves-h-flat}, \ref{p:spalt-5.14-sites-sheafHom}, \ref{p:spalt-5.15-sites} and the fact that $\alpha^!_\mathcal{L}$ preserves h-injectives.
+Therefore, by Corollary~\ref{c:spalt-5.20-sites-new}, all these morphism spaces map isomorphically to the corresponding morphism spaces in the derived categories $\D(Y_A)$ and $\D(X_A)$, respectively.
+We can moreover assume that $\dR\sheafHom$ (resp.\ $\otimes^\dL$) is computed naively if its second argument is h-injective (resp.\ if one of its arguments is h-flat), that $\dL \alpha\inv$ is computed naively, that $\dR \alpha_*$ is computed naively if its argument is weakly h-injective, that $\alpha^!=\dR \alpha^!_\mathcal{L}$ is computed naively if its argument is h-injective, and that $\dR \alpha_!=\alpha_!^\mathcal{L}$ (by the proof of \cite[Thm.~8.3.(a)]{wolfgang-olaf-locallyproper}).
 Hence we get a sequence of isomorphisms